sendgrid/sendgrid-python/USAGE.md

 **This endpoint allows you to retrieve all API Keys that belong to the authenticated user.**

-The API Keys feature allows customers to be able to generate an API Key credential which can be used for authentication with the SendGrid v3 Web API or the [Mail API Endpoint](https://sendgrid.com/docs/API_Reference/Web_API/mail.html).
+The API Keys feature allows customers to generate an API Key credential which can be used for authentication with the SendGrid v3 Web API or the [Mail API Endpoint](https://sendgrid.com/docs/API_Reference/Web_API/mail.html).

 ### GET /api_keys